dotnet/designs/accepted/2021/system-drawing-win-only/system-drawing-win-only.md

 ### Goals

-* Consumers of `System.Drawing.Common` will be informed that starting with .NET 6, it's only supported on Windows, via the [platform compatibility analyzer]
+* Consumers of `System.Drawing.Common` will be informed that moving forward, it's only supported on Windows, via the [platform compatibility analyzer]
 * Cross-platform consumers can reference older versions of the package to continue using `System.Drawing.Common` via `libgdiplus`